-The document should be checked by the supervisor before it is submitted.
-The document will be read by two other members of staff, who will interview the student about the content of the document.
+It is essential that the supervisor(s) agrees that the document may be submitted.
+The document will be read by two other members of staff (assessors), who will interview the student about the content of the document in a viva.
 It should therefore give sufficient information that the assessors can satisfy themselves that all is well.
 It is expected that the interview will take place before the end of the first year.